16 Nov 2020

 1. To begin, press the Aux 1 Encoder Mode button.
 The Fat Channel meters will display the send level of each of the input channels to Aux 1.
 The encoders below each meter control the channel’s level in Aux 1’s mix.
 Use these encoders the same way that you use the faders to set the output level to your main mix.
 Ask your musicians what they would like in their monitor mix and use their requests as a starting point.

-2. By pressing the Select button for Aux 1, you can add dynamics processing and EQ to the overall monitor mix.
+2. By pressing the [Select] button above the Aux 1 fader, you can add dynamics processing and EQ to the overall monitor mix.
 These are especially useful for eliminating feedback in a monitor.
 Keep in mind that an equalizer can also be used to increase the presence of an instrument by boosting that particular frequency range without necessarily boosting the volume in the mix.
 This is great for getting the lead guitar to cut through in the guitarist’s monitor mix and to provide that extra rumble in the bassist’s mix.

 3. Use the Aux 1 fader to control the level of the entire aux mix.
 Bring the fader up to Unity.